Minuscule 157

-Minuscule 157 (in the Gregory-Aland numbering of New Testament manuscripts), ε 207 (in the von Soden numbering of New Testament manuscripts), is a Greek minuscule manuscript of the New Testament Gospels, on vellum.
+Minuscule 157 is an illuminated Greek minuscule manuscript of the New Testament Gospels, written on parchment.
+It is designated by the siglum 157 in the Gregory-Aland numbering of New Testament manuscripts, and ε207 in the von Soden numbering of New Testament manuscripts.
 According to the colophon it is dated to the year 1122.
-Formerly the date was wrongly deciphered as 1128 (Gregory, Thompson).
-It has complex contents and full marginalia.
+The date had been wrongly deciphered formally as 1128 (Gregory, Thompson).
+It has complex contents and full marginal notations.